EPrenzlin/short_selling_frontend/README.md

 # Short Selling Exemptions Tracker

 # About the Project
 The short-selling exemptions tracker is a Single Page Appllication that allows users to keep a track of shares in which a Market Making exemption request has been applied for.
-It futher allows the user to add, delete, download, and search functionality.
+It futher gives the user to add, delete, download, and search functionality.

 # Getting Started